lilarin/CAD-Discord-Server-Dashboard/README.md

 # CAD Discord Server Dashboard

 This project is a comprehensive Discord server control panel designed to simplify server management tasks for teachers.
-Built using FastAPI and Disnake for the backend and Vite React for the frontend, it offers a user-friendly web interface for managing various aspects of the Academic Discord server, including categories, channels, roles, users, and events
+Built using FastAPI and Disnake for the backend and Vite React for the frontend, it offers a user-friendly web interface for managing various aspects of the academic Discord server for both students and teachers, including categories, channels, roles, users, and events

 ## Table of Contents